rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 You will have noticed that this map file contains three columns with the first being sample ids, the middle column being the body site, and the third being the sex of the person.

-Remember you can count the lines of a file using 'wc -l'.
+Remember you can count the lines of a file using _wc -l_.
 For example,

     wc -l hmp_map.txt